14.5 CPM update: Android CPMs surpass iOS for the first time.

 iOS User LTV grouped by their install month.

 90 pLTV of iOS June installers are down ~50% compared to March.

 90 iOS LTV prediction using a non-linear power regression.
 The equation takes the form Y=aX^b (documentation)

 Android LTVs grouped by install-month

 90 Android LTV prediction using a non-linear power regression curve.
-Equation takes the form Y=aX^b. (documentation)
+The equation takes the form Y=aX^b. (documentation)